kopsha/hopeless-programming/README.md

 ```

-Sh\*t, we're thrown straight into _The rabbit hole_ again, but this time with
+Sh\*t, we're thrown straight into [The rabbit hole](#the-rabbit-hole) again, but
-another flavor of those precious local functions.
+this time with another flavor of those precious local functions.

-_Can you feel the muscles working already?_

 ```python